Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/command-line-helper.md

 For Windows you should do the following:

 1. Open the Command Prompt.
 2. Use the following command to launch the server and the client.
-Be sure to change the noted section `&lt; >` of both commands to your project.
+Make sure to replace the placeholder text within the angle brackets (`< >`) for all commands.

 :::note
-You may get a UAC prompt requesting permission for the binary to run you should allow it.
+You might get a [UAC prompt](https://learn.microsoft.com/windows/security/identity-protection/user-account-control/how-user-account-control-works) requesting permission to run the executable.
+You should allow it.
 :::

 Command to start the server: